-In autostandby mode, portions of the AD7328 are powered down, but the on-chip reference remains powered up.
+In autostandby mode, portions of the AD7323 are powered down, but the on-chip reference remains powered up.
 The reference bit in the control register should be 1 to ensure that the on-chip reference is enabled.
-This mode is similar to autoshutdown but allows the AD7328 to power up much faster, which allows faster throughput rates.
+This mode is similar to autoshutdown but allows the AD7323 to power up much faster, which allows faster throughput rates.

-As is the case with autoshutdown mode, the AD7328 enters standby on the 15^{th} SCLK rising edge when the control register is updated (see Figure 50).
+As is the case with autoshutdown mode, the AD7323 enters standby on the 15^{th} SCLK rising edge once the control register is updated (see Figure 48).
 The part retains information in the registers during standby.
-The AD7328 remains in standby until it receives a $\overline{\text{CS}}$ rising edge.
-The ADC begins to power up on the $\overline{\text{CS}}$ rising edge.
-On the $\overline{\text{CS}}$ rising edge, the track-and-hold, which was in hold mode while the part was in standby, returns to track.
+The AD7323 remains in standby until it receives a \overline{CS} rising edge.
+The ADC begins to power up on the \overline{CS} rising edge.
+On the \overline{CS} rising edge, the track-and-hold, which was in hold mode while the part was in standby, returns to track.

-The power-up time from standby is 700 ns.
-The user should ensure that 700 ns have elapsed before bringing \overline{CS} low to attempt a valid conversion.
-After this valid conversion is complete, the AD7328 again returns to standby on the 15th SCLK rising edge.
-The \overline{CS} signal must remain low to keep the part in standby mode.
+The power-up time from standby is 750 ns.
+The user should ensure that 750 ns have elapsed before bringing $\overline{\text{CS}}$ low to attempt a valid conversion.
+Once this valid conversion is complete, the AD7323 again returns to standby on the 15th SCLK rising edge.
+The $\overline{\text{CS}}$ signal must remain low to keep the part in standby mode.

-Figure 50 shows the part entering autoshutdown mode.
+Figure 48 shows the part entering autoshutdown mode.
 The sequence of events is the same when entering autostandby mode.
-In Figure 50, the power management bits are configured for autoshutdown.
+In Figure 48, the power management bits are configured for autoshutdown.
 For autostandby mode, the power management bits, PM1 and PM0, should be set to 0 and 1, respectively.

-Figure 50.
+Figure 48.
 Entering Autoshutdown/Autostandby Mode

-POWER VS. THROUGHPUT RATE
+POWER vs. THROUGHPUT RATE

-The power consumption of the AD7328 varies with the throughput rate.
-The static power consumed by the AD7328 is very low, and significant power savings can be achieved as the throughput rate is reduced.
-Figure 51 and Figure 52 show the power vs. throughput rate for the AD7328 at a $V{\rm CC}$ of 3 V and 5 V, respectively.
-Both plots clearly show that the average power consumed by the AD7328 is greatly reduced as the sample frequency is reduced.
-This is true whether a fixed SCLK value is used or the SCLK value is scaled with the sampling frequency.
-Figure 51 and Figure 52 show the power consumption when operating the device in normal mode for a fixed 20 MHz SCLK and a variable SCLK that scales with the sampling frequency.
+The power consumption of the AD7323 varies with throughput rate.
+The static power consumed by the AD7323 is very low, and significant power savings can be achieved as the throughput rate is reduced.
+Figure 49 and Figure 50 shows the power vs. throughput rate for the AD7323 at a $V{\rm CC}$ of 3 V and 5 V, respectively.
+Both plots clearly show that the average power consumed by the AD7323 is greatly reduced as the sample frequency is reduced.
+This is true whether a fixed SCLK value is used or if it is scaled with the sampling frequency.
+Figure 49 and Figure 50 show the power consumption when operating in normal mode for a variable SCLK that scales with the sampling frequency.

-Figure 51.
+Figure 49.
 Power vs. Throughput Rate with 3 V Vcc

-Figure 52.
+Figure 50.
 Power vs. Throughput Rate with 5 V Vcc